MangaiS20/funnel-dropoff-analysis/README.md

 ## Overview

-This project analyzes a user signup and checkout funnel using Python and Pandas.
-The objective is to measure user conversion at each funnel stage, identify the largest drop-off point, and provide actionable business insights.
+This project analyzes a user signup and purchase funnel to understand how users move through different stages of the conversion journey.

+The analysis focuses on measuring stage-wise conversion rates, identifying the major drop-off point, and generating business recommendations that can help improve user conversion and retention.

+## Business Problem

+Users may drop out at different stages of a signup or purchase journey.
+Identifying where the largest drop-off occurs can help businesses understand potential friction points and prioritize improvements.

+This analysis answers the following questions:

+- How many users reach each funnel stage?
+- What is the conversion rate between consecutive stages?
+- Where does the largest user drop-off occur?
+- How much time do users spend between funnel stages?
+- What actions could help improve the conversion rate?

+## Objectives

+- Analyze user movement through the funnel.
+- Calculate the number of unique users at each stage.
+- Measure stage-to-stage conversion rates.
+- Calculate drop-off rates between consecutive stages.
+- Identify the largest drop-off point.
+- Analyze the average time between valid consecutive stages.
+- Generate actionable business recommendations.

-## Dataset
+## Funnel Stages

-The dataset contains event-level records with the following columns:
+The user journey consists of the following stages:

-- user_id
-- step
-- timestamp

-Funnel stages:

 1. Visited Site
 2. Signup Started